Can U.S. Citizens Visit Cuba in 2023?

 U.S. Embassy in Havana, Cuba

-A result of President Obama's shift in policy toward Cuba in 2014 was the reopening of the U.S. embassy in Cuba, which had been closed for nearly 60 years.
+Because of President Obama's shift in policy toward Cuba in 2014, the U.S. Embassy in Cuba was able to reopen after nearly 60 years.

 Assistance with lost passports, foreign birth registration, and other emergencies is available to American citizens in Cuba through the American Embassy.

 The American Embassy in Cuba, which has a prominent location along the Malecón sea wall in the heart of Havana, previously only served American citizens but has recently expanded its offerings to include some Cubans as well.

 For future reference, here is the embassy's location and contact details:

 Address: Calzada between L and M, Vedado, Havana, Cuba, United States of America Embassy